solliancenet/azure-synapse-analytics-day/02-build-modern-dw-pipelines.md

 10. As the cell runs, select the arrow icon below the cell to expand the details for the Spark job.

-    > This pane allows you to monitor the underlying Spark jobs, and observe the status of each.
+    > This pane allows you to monitor the underlying Spark jobs and observe the status of each.
 As you can see, the cell is split into two Spark jobs, and the progress of each can be observed.
 We will take a more in-depth look at monitoring Spark applications in Task 4 below.

     ![The Spark job status pane is displayed below the cell, with the progress of each Spark job visible.](media/ex02-notebook-ingest-cell-3-spark-job.png "Spark Job status")

 11. After approximately 1-2 minutes, the execution of Cell 3 will complete.
-Once it has completed, select **Data** from the left-hand menu.
+Once it has finished, select **Data** from the left-hand menu.

     ![Data is selected and highlighted in the Synapse Analytics menu.](media/data-hub.png "Data hub")